bernhardAxonIvy/doc/source/engine-guide/deployment/maven-plugin/index.rst

 executed.
 You may use Windows-Shares or SMB-Configurations.

-On the other hand the HTTP deployment is based on the :ref:`REST API<deployment-rest-api>` service of the |ivy-engine|.
+On the other hand the HTTP deployment is based on the :ref:`REST API<deployment-rest-api>` service of the Axon Ivy Engine.
 For the deployment you need the credentials of an administrator.